 History vs. Texas Tech

-Throughout a back-and-forth history, the Red Raiders were also victorious in the most recent meeting against Arizona when they snapped a seven-game win streak with a 70-54 win on Jan.
-18. Saturday’s matchup looks to be highly anticipated as Wildcat fans are hopeful the team can bounce-back.
+Throughout a back-and-forth history, the Red Raiders were also victorious in the most recent meeting against Arizona when they snapped Arizona’s seven-game series win streak with a 70-54 victory on Jan.
+18. Saturday’s matchup is highly anticipated as Wildcat fans are hopeful the team can bounce back.

 Texas Tech players to watch

-The Red Raiders, led by head coach Grant McCasland, are on a current seven-game winning streak the Wildcats look to halt, as they did theirs.
-Despite McCasland being a second-year coach leading the team, he guided the then No. 22 Texas Tech to the 2024 NCAA Tournament with a 23-11 overall record.
+The Red Raiders, led by head coach Grant McCasland, are on a current seven-game winning streak the Wildcats look to halt.
+Despite McCasland being a second-year coach leading the team, he guided the then No. 22 Texas Tech Red Raiders to the 2024 NCAA Tournament with a 23-11 overall record.

 Chance McMillian is the Red Raiders’ leading scorer, averaging a stat line of 15.5 points, 4.3 rebounds and 1.6 assists per game.
 McMillian has been on a hot streak recently, as the 6-foot-3 guard scored a team-high 23 points in a win against the No. 6 University of Houston.
-Notably, he was 7-for-7 from the free throw line, helping secure the victory over the Cougars.
+Notably, McMillian was 7-for-7 from the free throw line to help secure the victory over the Cougars.

-Hawkins is also the team’s fourth-leading scorer in Big 12 play, putting up 11.7 points, and 2.8 rebounds per game.
-Additionally, he leads the team in steals, averaging 1.6 steals and boasting a 2.95 assist-to-turnover ratio, only turning it over once against Baylor, ranking third in the Big 12.
+Hawkins is also the team’s fourth-leading scorer in Big 12 play, putting up 11.7 points and 2.8 rebounds per game.
+He leads the team in steals, averaging 1.6 steals and boasting a 2.95 assist-to-turnover ratio, only turning it over once against Baylor, ranking third in the Big 12.

 Wildcats to watch